 Ponomareva: Certainly, they should.
 For all documents there is a certain limitation period.
 There is the Russian State Archive of the Scientific and Technical Documentation.
 There are people who go to various organizations, select interesting materials that can be declassified, and send those documents to the Archive.
 But I do not think that these organizations willingly give up any materials.

-Gerovitch: In controversial cases, where different points of view clash, it is probably only documents that can finally resolve a dispute: which regime was regular, for example, and which was not.
+Gerovitch: In controversies, when different points of view clash, it is probably only documents that can finally resolve a dispute: which regime was nominal, for example, and which was not.

-Ponomareva: Certainly, all this had to be authorized, which regime was regular and which reserve, but then appeared diverse interpretations.
+Ponomareva: Certainly, all this had to be authorized, which regime was nominal and which backup, but later diverse interpretations appeared.
 At Energia, they made ballistic calculations of the descent of Gagarin's ship, and this report dotted all the i's.

-Ponomareva: First, it is necessary to record the reminiscences of people who were at the origins.
+Ponomareva: First, it is necessary to record the reminiscences of people who witnessed the early days.
 And they often have different interpretations, different assessments.
 This all has to be cleared up.
 One must write history as objectively as possible; one must reinterpret history.